executablebooks/meta/docs/blog/2023/announce-mystjs.md

 ### MyST will have first-class support in JavaScript

-The [MyST-JS project](https://github.com/executablebooks/mystjs) is written entirelly in TypeScript, with the goal of being re-usable across more applications and interfaces.
+The [MyST-JS project](https://github.com/executablebooks/mystjs) is written entirely in TypeScript, with the goal of being re-usable across more applications and interfaces.
 It also allows us to leverage the vast ecosystem of JavaScript libraries and frameworks for communication.
-For example, we can use [templating frameworks to export MyST documents to a variety of LaTeX publication formats](https://github.com/myst-templates).
-In the future, we hope to leverage the [unifiedjs project](https://unifiedjs.com/) to make MyST documents even more structured and consumable as data.
+For example, we can use [templating frameworks to export MyST documents to a variety of LaTeX publication formats](https://github.com/myst-templates), and leverage the [unifiedjs project](https://unifiedjs.com/) to make MyST documents even more structured and consumable as data.

 :::{admonition} Learn more
 You can find the documentation for MyST JS at [js.myst-tools.org](https://myst-tools.org/docs/mystjs).
 You can also find an [issue from Rowan discussing major new planned functionality here](https://github.com/executablebooks/meta/issues/838).
 :::

-### MyST will have a Jupyter Lab extension
+### MyST will have a JupyterLab extension

 By bringing MyST into JavaScript, we can integrate it directly with JupyterLab and other web-based Jupyter interfaces.
-We have already explored a few ways of doing this via JupyterLab extensions.
-The [`jupyterlab-myst` repository](https://github.com/executablebooks/jupyterlab-myst) brings basic functionality of MyST in JupyterLab via `markdown-it` plugins, and the [`jupyterlab-mystjs`](https://github.com/executablebooks/jupyterlab-mystjs) repository is a more fully-functional document engine with MyST in JupyterLab.
-We hope to merge the second repository into the first in the future, so follow [`jupyterlab-myst`](https://github.com/executablebooks/jupyterlab-myst) moving forward.
+For example, the [`jupyterlab-myst`](https://github.com/executablebooks/jupyterlab-myst) extension brings native MyST rendering into JupyterLab including admonitions, cross-references, and figure numbering using `mystjs` as the document engine.

 By using a single core engine in JavaScript, we can ensure that the live interactive experience in web clients (such as JupyterLab) is identical to the HTML generated for static viewing.
 This goal would be very difficult to reach with a combination of Sphinx and JavaScript separately rendering static and live content.